Treaty of Versailles: Reparations

-In March 1921, French and Belgian troops occupied Duisburg, Düsseldorf, and other areas which formed part of the demilitarized Rhineland, according to the Treaty of Versailles.
-In January 1923, French and Belgian forces occupied the rest of the Ruhr area as a reprisal after Germany failed to fulfill reparation payments demanded by the Versailles Treaty.
+In a move that was condemned by the British, French, Belgian, and Italian engineers supported by French and Belgian forces occupied the Ruhr area on 11 January 1923.
 The German government answered with "passive resistance", which meant that coal miners and railway workers refused to obey any instructions by the occupation forces.
-Production and transportation came to a standstill, but the financial consequences contributed to German hyperinflation and completely ruined public finances in Germany.
+Production and transportation came to a standstill, but the financial consequences, including the payment in paper currency of striking workers by the German government, contributed to German hyperinflation in the period from late 1921 to 1924.
 Consequently, passive resistance was called off in late 1923.
 The end of passive resistance in the Ruhr allowed Germany to undertake a currency reform and to negotiate the Dawes Plan, which led to the withdrawal of French and Belgian troops from the Ruhr Area in 1925.
+The agreement of the Dawes plan in late 1924 also led to a resumption of reparations payments in hard cash and gold.
+Total receipts from the Ruhr occupation summed to 900 million gold marks.